cubyn/node-carotte-amqp/README.md

 ## Sample usage

-Only basic usage is covered here, you can browse the [https://github.com/cubyn/node-carotte-amqp/tree/master/examples](examples folder) on the repo for more use-cases.
+Only basic usage is covered here, you can browse the [examples folder](https://github.com/cubyn/node-carotte-amqp/tree/master/examples) on the repo for more use-cases.

 ### Module configuration